 It’s that time of year again!
 If you’ve been following my blog for a while, maybe you had the chance to read about last summer’s road trip with my best friend to Charleston, South Carolina; Caesar’s Head State Park, South Carolina; Chattanooga, Tennessee and the Indian Seats hike.
-Or maybe you didn’t, and that’s okay because I’ve just linked them (above) and now you have no excuses 😉 #thanksforthesupport—I really do appreciate each and every one of you!
+Last summer officially marked our first of many annual summer trips together, but this year, we went a little further!

 Spoiler alert: we were not disappointed.